tick610821/OpenManus-WebUI/README_en.md

 ##  📑 The front-end page needs continuous optimization, plan
 - OpenManusX
--[x] Open source initial version of WebUI
+-[x] Open source initial version of WebUI;
 -[ ] The preview and save areas of OpenManusX files need to support PDF ppt、word、excel、 Preview of highlighted code;
 -[ ] The large model dialog box needs to be beautified for output, and the OpenManus runtime log needs to be optimized for display, such as code highlighting;
 -[ ] Continuously polish the front and back ends to achieve automated execution.

 <div align="center">
     <img src="./assets/1.jpg">